-UK Labour deputy leader says Brexit stance behind effort to oust him
+UK Labour deputy leader says Brexit views behind bid to oust him

 A Labour Party spokesman declined to comment.

+But London Mayor Sadiq Khan, tipped as a possible future Labour leader, said the motion should be dropped.

+“We must focus on fighting against Boris Johnson & his catastrophic no-deal Brexit, not each other,” he tweeted.

-Reporting by Costas Pitas and Liz Piper; Editing by Kevin Liffey
+Additional reporting by Liz Piper; Editing by Kevin Liffey